nizarl/documentation/2-how-to-code-generators.md

+# How to Use Code Generators #

 Background:

 There are 2 Yeoman generators (application and component).
-They each providecode scaffolding for applications and components respectively.
+They each provide code scaffolding for applications and components respectively.

 In addition to scaffolding code files, the generator gives the developer the following capabilities (see commands in step 3 below):